 Many of our patients have never allowed themselves to consider any of these things for fear of ‘putting the cart before the horse,’ so to speak.
 So this process, while exciting and wonderful, can be overwhelming and stressful.

 One thing we often discuss with our patients, as they get closer to delivery, is their birth plan.
 It is our desire for our patients to be informed about their choices and have a provider they trust and feel totally comfortable with.
 One thing that can really help during your pregnancy and birth is having a doula.
 As highly trained, non-medical birth experts, they can walk through your needs, fears, desires, etc and help you come up with a birth plan and guide you and your partner through labor.

 I asked a trusted doula friend of mine to do a post for our blog about what role a doula can play and why you would consider working with one.
-So, without further adieu, here is Hillary Ebling with Beautiful Beginnings Doula Services.
+So, without further adieu, here is Hillary Ebling with East Tennessee Doulas.

 I am Hillary Ebling, and I am a birth doula and postpartum doula in Knoxville, TN .
-I own my own doula practice.
-Working as a doula, I work with expectant families so they may have the best chance of achieving their ideal birth.
-My goal is that you feel confident, cared for, and respected during your childbearing year.
+I work with fellow doula, Danielle Anthony, at East TN Doulas.
+Working as a doula, we work with expectant families so they may have the best chance of achieving their ideal birth.
+Our goal is that you feel confident, cared for, and respected during your childbearing year.

 As you begin researching how to have a happy, healthy childbirth, you may run across the words “birth doula” and see that this is a person who supports a family during pregnancy and birth.
 That sounds awesome… but you already spent money on a medical provider, birth location, and higher price tag baby items like a car seat and a crib.
 You may think a doula is a luxury you should go without.
 Before your accept this, however, check out these compelling reasons to spend the money on a birth doula.